Nitrokey/trussed-secrets-app/ctaphid.md

-# Oath Authenticator Client
+# Secrets App

-The [Oath Authenticator] application has been chosen as a good candidate due to being written in an extensive way, and offered in the same language as the platform, thus guaranteeing high compatibility and maintainability.
+For the base of Secrets App the [oath-authenticator] application has been chosen as a good candidate due to being written in an extensive way, and offered in the same language as the platform, thus guaranteeing high compatibility and maintainability.

 It offers HOTP and TOTP implementations ([RFC4226] and [RFC6238] respectively), with SHA1 and SHA256 hashes support.
 It manages to process 320+ bits of the shared key.